 Be aware of scams that target seniors, such as Medicare and health insurance fraud, telemarketing fraud, investment fraud, refinancing scams, and fraudulent email messages and telephone calls that ask for your Social Security number or account or credit card information.
 To learn more, sign up for a CalSTRS financial awareness webinar.
 Register at CalSTRS.com/webinars.

 Retired educator organizations

 These organizations are resources for you in retirement.
-Contact information is provided as a courtesy and not as an endorsement.
+We provide this information as a courtesy, not as an endorsement.

 Association of California School Administrators